Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Increased joint mobility (hypermobility) has been reported in 87% of affected individuals.
 The joints in the hands and feet are most commonly affected.
 However, increased joint mobility can also be present in the knees, which can lead to a bowlegged appearance (varus leg deformity) in around 77% of affected individuals.

 Decreased red blood cell production (anemia) has been reported in about 80% of affected individuals.
 The decreased red blood cell production ranges from mild to severe, and usually goes away on its own by childhood.
-Persistent decreased red cell production has only been reported in 6% of individuals.
+Persistent severe decreased red cell production has only been reported in 6% of individuals.

-The risk for cancer in McKusick type metaphyseal chondrodysplasia is estimated to be around 11%.
-Most cancers tend to be diagnosed under 44 years old.
-The most common cancers are non-Hodgkin lymphoma, squamous cell carcinoma, leukemia, and Hodgkin lymphoma.
+The risk for cancer in is estimated to be around 11%.
+Most cancers tend to be diagnosed when patients are under 44 years old.
+The most common cancers are non-Hodgkin lymphoma, basal cell carcinoma, leukemia and Hodgkin lymphoma.
 The reason why individuals with McKusick type metaphyseal chondrodysplasia have increased risks for cancer is unclear at this time.
-However, it does not appear to be related to decreased immune cell production (immunodeficiency).

 • < Previous section